Migration Guide

 Parallel execution — cleave decomposes tasks into isolated git worktree branches with file scope enforcement, dependency waves, per-file merge, and adversarial review.
 Not shared-directory subagents.

-Design tree — 267-node knowledge graph (in the Omegon project itself) tracking decisions, dependencies, open questions, and implementation status.
+Design tree — structured knowledge graph tracking decisions, dependencies, open questions, and implementation status.
 Bridges directly into spec-driven implementation.

 OpenSpec lifecycle — specs define correctness before code is written, verified after implementation